jungujchoi/VisDock/README.md

     + inclusive: this parameter is either 0 or 1.
 0 means not inclusive so that the path element has to be fully enclosed by the svg polygon element or vice versa.
     + T: This is the transformation matrix.

-- PolygonPolygonIntersection: Check the intersection between an svg polygon and an svg polygon.
+- PolygonPolygonIntersection (points, shape, polygon, inclusive, T): Check the intersection between an svg polygon and an svg polygon.
+  * Input arguments:
+    + points: An array of points of the polygon.
+Usually, this polygon is created using Lasso, Polygon, or Rectangle Tool.
+    + shape:
+    + This is the shape of a polygon belonging to the original host visualization.
+    + inclusive: this parameter is either 0 or 1.
+0 means not inclusive so that the path element has to be fully enclosed by the svg polygon element or vice versa.
+    + T: This is the transformation matrix.

 - EllipsePolygonIntersection: Check the intersection between an svg polygon and an svg ellipse.
 - LinePolygonIntersection: Check the intersection between an svg polygon and an svg line.
 - EllipseEllipseIntersection: Check the intersection between an svg ellipse and an svg ellipse.